 The Quaker community circles the globe, spanning a rich diversity of regional cultures, beliefs and styles of worship.

-In 1937, after years of concerned work to reconnect a fragmented Quaker world, the Second World Conference of Friends created the FWCC “to act in a consultative capacity to promote better understanding among Friends the world over.”
+In 1937, after years of concerted work to reconnect a fragmented Quaker world, the Second World Conference of Friends created FWCC “to act in a consultative capacity to promote better understanding among Friends the world over.”
 This was influenced by active young Friends organizing gatherings and expressing the need to work together.

 Today, Friends from yearly meetings and groups in at least 87 countries continue the work of coming together.
 Around the world there are four cooperating, autonomous FWCC Sections serving Africa, the Americas, Asia & the West Pacific, and Europe & the Middle East.
 FWCC’s World Office is in London.

 FWCC World Office

 The world office is based at Friends House in London, England.
-It serves four main roles:
+It provides the connective tissue in several ways:

-- Support and maintain contact with the work of the four FWCC sections and the Quaker United Nations Offices.
+- Support the work of the four FWCC sections and strengthen connections across sections.

 - Coordinate the International Membership programme, which joins isolated Friends and worship groups to the wider Quaker community.